jin0s/Crossing-Words/README.md

 * There must be vision statements, user stories, requirements, product backlogs, sprint backlogs, burndown chart
 * There must be a common repository that include everyone's notes and research
 * Generate the crossword puzzle from a database of thousands of words and hint pairs
-* There must be a server that will host the crossword
+* The crossword must be accessible via web-browser and the Internet.
 * Developers must have access to the server in order to restart and deploy the game
 * The server must be up 95% of the time and must be accessible during the demonstration
 * There must be a button to show the answer, but only be available after the player submits his answers